-Support coordinators have limited POC approval authority as authorized by OCDD.
+Support coordinators have limited POC approval authority as authorized by OCDD policy and procedure.
 Approval of a POC for an annual reassessment shall be limited to those cases where:

 - 1. The beneficiary's health and welfare can be assured; - 2.
 There are no changes in waiver services; and - 3.
 The current waiver services are meeting the needs of the beneficiary.